qub Protocol Specification

 Domain separator: "QUB_AUTHOR_SIG_V1" is 17 ASCII bytes: [0x51, 0x55, 0x42, 0x5F, 0x41, 0x55, 0x54, 0x48, 0x4F, 0x52, 0x5F, 0x53, 0x49, 0x47, 0x5F, 0x56, 0x31].
 No padding.

 Signature scope — what is and isn't covered. sig_input commits to four envelope fields: version, qub_id, body_hash, unlock_at (plus the fixed domain separator and org_id_present byte).
-Three of those four are structural invariants: qub_id is itself derived from version, content_type, created_at, unlock_at, and body_hash via the §4.1 preimage, so any change to content_type or created_at produces a different qub_id and invalidates the signature transitively.
+Three of those four are structural invariants: qub_id is itself derived from version, content_type, created_at, unlock_at, outcome_at, drand_round, and body_hash via the §4.1 preimage, so any change to those fields produces a different qub_id and invalidates the signature transitively.
 The directly-authenticated surface is therefore:

 Field Authenticated by signature How